 2) Visit the Dungeness Ruins, the Ice House Museum, and the Tabby House in the Historic District

 Next to Dungeness Ruins is the Tabby House, built by General Nathanael Greene’s wife, Catharine, in the early 1800s.
 It is the oldest building on the island.
 Remember that Cumberland Island Curse?
-Nathanael also died unexpectedly from tetanus at an early age, leaving his wife a widow.
+Nathanael died unexpectedly from tetanus at an early age, leaving his wife a widow.

 3) Take the Land and Legacies Tour

-With the Land and Legacies Tour, you will feel like you are on a roller coaster during the drive, but it is well worth it because you will see most of the highlights, including the First African Baptist Church and the Plum Orchard Mansion.
+With the Land and Legacies Tour, you might feel like you are on a roller coaster during the drive, but it is well worth it because you will see most of the highlights, including the First African Baptist Church and the Plum Orchard Mansion.
 Our tour guide wrapped up the day by taking us by the Ice House Museum and Dungeness Ruins, but this is not a guarantee that you will have time to see these on your tour.

 4)Take a Bike Ride to Plum Orchard